 In 1999, her first pregnancy was announced, but it tragically ended in miscarriage.
 Two years later, she gave birth to her and Naruhito’s only child, Aiko, Princess Toshi on 1 December 2001 in the Imperial Household Agency Hospital.
 As Japanese law does not allow for women to ascend the throne, Aiko cannot succeed her father.
 This caused pressure on Crown Princess Masako, and many blame this stress on her subsequent health problems.

-Since 2002, a year after Princess Aiko’s birth, Crown Princess Masako has remained primarily out of the public eye due to health reasons.
+Since 2002, a year after Princess Aiko’s birth, then-Crown Princess Masako has remained primarily out of the public eye due to health reasons.
 In 2004, she was diagnosed with adjustment disorder and received treatment.
-Crown Prince Naruhito requested patience and understanding from the people throughout her battle, explaining she was working hard to do what she could to help others.
+Then-Crown Prince Naruhito requested patience and understanding from the people throughout her battle, explaining she was working hard to do what she could to help others.
 By 2012, she released a statement in time for her 49th birthday to thank the Japanese people for their support.